**Alt text:** A view of Earth from space showing illuminated city lights on the dark side as the sun begins to rise over the horizon.

 • Should I connect with everyone who sends me a request?

 • Be selective.
-Connect with those aligned with your professional aims to maintain a meaningful network.
+Connect with those aligned with your professional aims to keep a important network.

-• Is it essential to have a premium LinkedIn account?
+• Is it necessary to have a premium LinkedIn account?

-• While not essential, a premium account offers additional features that can improve your networking capabilities.
+• Although not necessary, a premium account offers additional features that can improve your networking capabilities.

 • How often should I update my LinkedIn profile?

-• At the same time each week update your profile with new achievements, skills, and experiences to keep it current.
+• Also each week update your profile with new achievements, skills, and experiences to keep it current.

 • What should I do if someone ignores my connection request?